 Metal grating varies widely in both material and function.
 Depending on the application, different types of metals and modes of production are used to ensure successful and safe operating conditions.
-These factors depend upon parameters such strength, size, location, and usage.
+These factors depend upon parameters such as strength, size, location, and usage.

 Expanded Metal Grating

-Expanded metal grating is made by creating slits in a metal sheet, and then stretching (expanding) the sheet, resulting in a diamond pattern.
+Expanded metal grating is made by creating slits in a metal sheet and then stretching (expanding) the sheet, resulting in a diamond pattern.
 The sheet can then be cut to size and flattened.
-Many different types of metals can be expanded such as stainless steel, carbon steel, aluminum, and more.
+Many different types of metals can be expanded, such as stainless steel, carbon steel, aluminum, and more.

 The process of expanding is very economical as it creates no waste, and because there are no holes punched out of the material, the sheet will retain its structural strength.
 Typical uses for expanded metal grates include steps, flooring, fences, and security applications.